DBecker7/QuantQual/QuantQual.md

 - **Lasso Regression**
     - It's like linear regression, but it automatically removes features.
-    - Related: Ridge regression, ElasticNet
+    - Related: Ridge regression, ElasticNet\newline
 - **xgBoost**
     - Remember the residual plots?
-What if we fit a regression to those residuals?
+What if we fit a regression to those residuals?\newline
 - **Neural Nets**
     - ...